Town of Cary

 Carbon Reduction Recommendations

-In 2019, Cary's Environmental Advisory Board created the Carbon Reduction Recommendations which provided actions the Town can take to reduce carbon emissions, address climate change, and create climate resiliency.
-Cary's Town Council accepted these recommendations, including the goal to reduce carbon emissions by 25% by 2025, and 100% by 2040.
+In 2019, Cary's Environmental Advisory Board developed the Carbon Reduction Recommendations, outlining actions Cary can take to reduce carbon emissions, address climate change, and build resilience.
+Cary's Town Council accepted these recommendations, including the goal to reduce carbon emissions by 25% by 2025 and achieve carbon neutrality by 2040.

 Light Emitting Diode (LED) Lighting in Cary